eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 and

-* The Antelope framework software, Click on this link for instructions on [installing Antelope binaries.](../02_getting-started/02_development-environment/03_before-you-begin.md "Getting started - install binaries")
+* The EOS blockchain software, click on this link for instructions on [installing EOS binaries.](../02_getting-started/02_development-environment/03_before-you-begin.md "Getting started - install binaries")
-* Familiarity with the Antelope tools `cleos` and `keosd`.
+* Familiarity with the EOS tools `cleos` and `keosd`
-* The Antelope Contract Development Toolkit or eosio.cdt.
+* The EOS Contract Development Toolkit or the CDT.
 Click on this link to [install the CDT.](../02_getting-started/02_development-environment/04_install-the-CDT.md "CDT Installation Instructions")
 * Familiarity with the `cdt` which is used to compile smart contracts.

-Click on this link for an [overview of the Antelope framework.](../01_overview/index.md)
+Click on this link for an [overview of the EOS blockchain.](../01_overview/index.md)

-Click on this link to [get started with Antelope.](../02_getting-started/index.md "Getting Started with Antelope")
+Click on this link to [get started with EOS.](../02_getting-started/index.md "Getting Started with EOS")

 ## The Rules of the Game

-The Antelope tic-tac-toe rules are:
+The EOS tic-tac-toe rules are:

-* Player one (the host) makes the first move, followed by player two (the challenger).
+* Player one (the host) makes the first move, followed by player two (the challenger)
-* The first player to complete a row or diagonal of either X’s or O’s wins the game.
+* The first player to complete a row or diagonal of either X’s or O’s wins the game
-* If no player completes a row or diagonal of either X’s or O’s, the game is a draw.
+* If no player completes a row or diagonal of either X’s or O’s, the game is a draw

 ## Understanding the Game

-The smart contract contains the game logic, therefore this section introduces how the game works and some of the Antelope concepts needed to build a smart contract.
+The smart contract contains the game logic, therefore this section introduces how the game works and some of the EOS concepts needed to build a smart contract.

 ### The Game logic